rb2602/PagerMonitor/README.md

 | **Webhooks** | HTTP POST to any endpoint, HMAC-SHA256 signed |

 **Per-user notification filters** — each user independently filters by group, alias, capcode, or keyword.
 Set your own preferences from the profile panel.

+### 📲 PWA — installable app
+Install PagerMonitor directly to your home screen on Android, iOS, or desktop.
+No app store needed.
+- Standalone window — no browser bar, feels like a native app
+- Background push notifications — alerted even when the phone is locked or the app is closed
+- Click the **bell icon** in the header to enable — automatically subscribes the device to push

 ### 👥 Multi-user access
 | Role | Access |